GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/filter-properties.md

 #### Parameters

-  - exists: `true`(default value) if the filter matches values that exist. `false` if the filter should match values that don't exist.
+  - `exists`: `true`(default value) if the filter matches values that exist. `false` if the filter should match values that don't exist.

 ### `contains(_:value:)`